ken4R/ContactManagement/README.md

 # Contact Management

-I am starting learning Android developement using Java.
-And this is a simple academic project.
-In this project, I am creating a new contact and show the list in the main activity.
+I am starting learning Android developement using Java and this is a simple academic project where I am creating a new contact and show the list in the main activity.